Mlkurta/RF_Scanner/Antenna.md

 # 2.4 GHz Antenna

 I started out with a goal of making a not-too-large directional antenna that could be used for a portable RF scanner.
-Since 2.4 GHz is so common - there are many RF sources, low-cost tools, etc. it seemed like a good choice.
+Since 2.4 GHz is so common - there are many RF sources, low-cost tools, easy to experiment with legally, etc. it seemed like a good choice.
 In addition, the wavelength didn't require the PCB (antenna) size to be prohibitively large.

 A yagi-uda design was attractive to me, since there's tons of documentation available about design techniques.
 I particularly liked (Youtube) IMSAIGuy's videos about PCB yagis and how he went about designing his own....even if his wasn't a "traditional" PCB.